Grammatical case: Etymology

+Similar to Latin, Sanskrit uses the term विभक्ति (vibhakti) which may be interpreted as the specific or distinct "bendings" or "experiences" of a word, from the verb भुज् (bhuj) and the prefix वि (vi), and names the individual cases using ordinal numbers.

 Indo-European languages

 Although not very prominent in modern English, cases featured much more saliently in Old English and other ancient Indo-European languages, such as Latin, Old Persian, Ancient Greek, and Sanskrit.
-Historically, the Indo-European languages had eight morphological cases, though modern languages typically have fewer, using prepositions and word order to convey information that had previously been conveyed using distinct noun forms.
-Among modern languages, cases still feature prominently in most of the Balto-Slavic languages (except Macedonian and Bulgarian), with most having six to eight cases, as well as Icelandic, German and Modern Greek, which have four.
+Historically, the Indo-European languages had eight morphological cases, although modern languages typically have fewer, using prepositions and word order to convey information that had previously been conveyed using distinct noun forms.
+Among modern languages, cases still feature prominently in most of the Balto-Slavic languages (except Macedonian and Bulgarian), with most having six to eight cases, as well as Icelandic, German, Irish and Modern Greek, which have four.
 In German, cases are mostly marked on articles and adjectives, and less so on nouns.
-In Icelandic, articles, adjectives, personal names and nouns are all marked for case, making it, among other things, the living Germanic language that could be said to most closely resemble Proto-Germanic.
+In Icelandic, articles, adjectives, personal names and nouns are all marked for case, making it the most conservative Germanic language.

 The eight historical Indo-European cases are as follows, with examples either of the English case or of the English syntactic alternative to case:

 All of the above are just rough descriptions; the precise distinctions vary significantly from language to language, and as such they are often more complex.
 Case is based fundamentally on changes to the noun to indicate the noun's role in the sentence – one of the defining features of so-called fusional languages.
 Old English was a fusional language, but Modern English does not work this way.